roced-scheduler/ROCED/README.md

 Request machines at cloud site(s)
 * **Integration Adapters**
 (Dis-)Integrate running machines from/into batch system(s)
 * **Broker**
 Balance demand across different cloud sites, depending on different metrics (e.g.: cost)

 ![Visualisation of modular components][design]

 ## Requirements/Installation
 * Python 2.7 or 3.5
-    * Python 2 *requires* the [future](http://python-future.org/) package
+    * Python 2 _requires_ the [future](http://python-future.org/) package
     * Various adapters have system/site dependant packages.
-We follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/#imports) guideline when listing module imports, that way you can easily identify the needed modules for each adapter.
+We follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/#imports) guideline when listing module imports, so you you can easily identify the needed modules for each adapter.
-E.g. *novaclient* is required to interface with OpenStack.
+E.g. _novaclient_ is required to interface with _OpenStack_.
 * Batch system

 # Contributors
-ROCED was developed at the *Institut für Experimentelle Kernphysik* at the *Karlsruhe Institute of Technology*.
+ROCED was developed at the _Institut für Experimentelle Kernphysik_ at the _Karlsruhe Institute of Technology_.
-Further information can be found in the documentation folder.
+Further information can be found in the `doc` folder.
 # License
     ROCED is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by